PaulKinlan/paul.kinlan.me/content/2019-01-31-ricky-mondelloadoption-of-well-known-url-for-changing-passwords.markdown

 link: https://twitter.com/rmondello/status/1090702498220961793
 tags: [links, safari, specs]
 ---
-Ricky Mondello over on the Safari team just recently shared a note about how Twitter is ./well-known/change-password spec.
+Ricky Mondello over on the Safari team just recently shared a note about how Twitter is using the ./well-known/change-password spec.

 > I just noticed that Twitter has adopted the Well-Known URL for Changing Passwords!
 Is anyone aware of other sites that have adopted it?
 >